That Voice Again: Recording

 Gabriel gravitated toward the 12-string guitar during the recording sessions; the instrument had not appeared on any of his compositions since the 1974 release of The Lamb Lies Down on Broadway, which was his final album with Genesis.
 After his departure from Genesis, Gabriel opted against the use of the 12-string guitar on his solo material, but he later decided that "ten years was long enough".

 Gabriel took some musical inspiration from The Byrds when creating some of the song's instrumentation.
 The song's 12-string guitar was played by Daniel Lanois and Rhodes covered the electric guitar parts.
 Similar to "Red Rain", the first song on So, "That Voice Again" begins with an instrumental interlude followed by the chorus, which features multitracked vocals overdubbed by Gabriel.

+For each chorus, Manu Katché played a drum fill that he described as having a Count Basie feel reminiscent of what would be found in big band music.
+Katché reckoned in a 1987 interview with Modern Drummer that he likely would not have contributed the drum flourish without Gabriel and Lanois present in the recording studio and that they encouraged him to innovate with his parts.
+Gabriel highlighted the musicianship on "That Voice Again" in a 1986 interview with Billboard, saying "There's some great moments on that between Manu and Tony Levin.
+I've grown quite attached to that sound".

-For the line "Only love can make love", Gabriel sustained the final syllable for over ten seconds.
-Following another chorus, the song concludes with a percussion figure and a "sudden chord" as described by music critic Durrell Bowman.
+The final syllable of the lyric "only love can make love" was sustained by Gabriel for over ten seconds.
+Following another chorus, the song concludes with a percussion pattern and a "sudden chord", as described by music critic Durrell Bowman.